Versent/steampipe-mod-aws-well-architected/README.md

-# AWS Well-Architected Mod for Powerpipe
+# AWS Versent Well-Architected Mod for Powerpipe

-> [!IMPORTANT]
-> [Powerpipe](https://powerpipe.io) is now the preferred way to run this mod!
-[Migrating from Steampipe →](https://powerpipe.io/blog/migrating-from-steampipe)
->
-> All v0.x versions of this mod will work in both Steampipe and Powerpipe, but v1.0.0 onwards will be in Powerpipe format only.

-200+ checks covering AWS Well-Architected Framework defined best practices across all AWS regions.
+This repo was forked from the following public location - [https://github.com/turbot/steampipe-mod-aws-well-architected](https://github.com/turbot/steampipe-mod-aws-well-architected)

+Theses checks have been expanded to cover all pillars of the Well Architected Framework and enable customer responses via the use of the CSV.

 Run checks in a dashboard:
 ![image](https://raw.githubusercontent.com/turbot/steampipe-mod-aws-well-architected/main/docs/aws_well_architected_reliability_dashboard.png)